mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "That's none of your business."

 "I'm just looking out for you is all.
-When you can't dig or pull or bend down anymore, you'll wish you had someone to take your place."
+When your legs grow weak and you can't bend down to harvest, you'll wish you had someone to take your place."

 "I'll be just fine."

 "Though, I wonder how you'll raise kids and crops at the same time.
 Takes a different sort of mother.
-For me it was a little twerk and back to work."
+A nather like me can harvest a whole plot in the morning and make a kid in the evening."

-_I did not need to know that._
+_I doubt that._

 "Like I said, I'll be fine."